-- the preponderance of females in more junior administrative and support areas and - the preponderance of males at higher points on the incremental scales at Upper and Upper Middle Quartiles.
+- the preponderance of females in more junior administrative and support areas and - that more males are at higher points on the incremental scales at Upper and Upper Middle Quartiles.
+This however is becoming more balanced with each return.

 The Institute has sought to increase the number of females in leadership positions at all levels across the Institute and this is reflected in current management levels.
-This trend has continued in 2023.
-Institute's Senior Executive Board consists of 37.5% male and 62.5% female and the Middle Management levels consist of 60% male and 40% female.
+This trend has continued in 2024.
+Institute's Senior Executive Board consists of 33.3% male and 66.7% female and the Middle Management levels consist of 56% male and 44% female.
 We also seek to ensure that roles at all levels across the Institute attract a diverse pool of applicants.
-The introduction of a new Recruitment and Selection Policy will assist in this.
+A new Recruitment and Selection Policy has been approved by the Governing Body and this will assist in this.